SumonMSelim/chhola-muri/README.md

 Each major topic has its own dedicated directory with relevant implementations, notes, and resources:

 - `/dsa` - Data structures and algorithms implementations and problems
-- `/system_design` - System design case studies and architecture diagrams (includes URL shortener project)
+- `/system_design` - System design case studies and architecture diagrams
 - `/linux` - Linux scripts, commands, and references
 - `/process` - Documentation on software development processes